openequella/react-kaltura-simpleuploader/README.md

 A basic library to make it easy to add support for uploading single videos to Kaltura.

+## Usage

+In the `example` folder there is an example of how to use the module.
+There are the following key
+parts:

+1. Import `render` from the module;
+2. Import the `styles.css` from the module; and
+3. Call `render` against a target DOM element with your Kaltura details.

 ## Updating Kaltura Typescript Client API

 For some reason, kaltura have stopped publishing their `kaltura-typescript-client` to NPM.
 It seems